bikas-stha/mongodb-transaction/README.md

 1. Change the mongoDB connection string in the app.ts file (port and replSet name)
 2. Run code yarn start to start the app.ts

-- This is run 3 commands
+- This runs 3 commands
 - 1. Connect to the database
 - 2. Seed the database
 - 3. Execute success transaction / fail transaction